Arthur Fiedler: Life and career

-Fiedler was born in Boston, Massachusetts, the son of Johanna (Bernfeld) and Emanuel Fiedler.
+Fiedler was born in Boston, Massachusetts, the son of Johanna (née Bernfeld) and Emanuel Fiedler (1859–1944).
 His parents were Austrian Jewish immigrants.
-His father was a violinist who played in the Boston Symphony Orchestra, and his mother was a pianist.
-He grew up in Boston, and attended Boston Latin School until his father retired in the early 1900s, and they moved to Vienna, Austria, in 1910.
-The family soon moved again, to Berlin, where from 1911 to 1915 young Fiedler studied violin at the Royal Academy of Music (Hochschule für Musik Berlin) under Willy Hess.
-Fiedler returned to Boston at the beginning of World War I. In 1915 he joined the Boston Symphony Orchestra under Karl Muck as a violinist.
-He also worked as a pianist, organist, and percussionist.
+Emanuel was a violinist who played in the Boston Symphony Orchestra, and Johanna was a pianist.
+Fiedler grew up in Boston and attended Boston Latin School until his father retired in the early 1900s, and they moved to Vienna, Austria, in 1910.
+The family soon moved again, this time to Berlin, where young Fiedler studied violin at the Royal Academy of Music (Hochschule für Musik Berlin) under Willy Hess from 1911 to 1915.
+Fiedler returned to Boston early in World War I. In 1915, he joined the Boston Symphony Orchestra as a violinist under conductor Karl Muck.
+Fiedler also worked as a pianist, organist, and percussionist.
+He was not related to former Boston Symphony conductor, Max Fiedler.

 In 1924, Fiedler formed the Boston Sinfonietta, a chamber music orchestra composed of Boston Symphony members, and started a series of free outdoor concerts.

 Fiedler was appointed the eighteenth conductor of the Boston Pops Orchestra in 1930.
-While the position of conductor of the Boston Pops both prior to and after Fiedler tended to be a phase of a conductor's career, Fiedler made it his life's work, having the position for a half-century.
+While the position of conductor of the Boston Pops both before and after Fiedler tended to be a phase of a conductor's career, Fiedler made it his life's work, holding the position for nearly 50 years.

 With Fiedler's direction, the Boston Pops reportedly made more recordings than any other orchestra in the world, most of them for RCA Victor, with total sales exceeding $50 million.
-His recordings began in July 1935 at Boston's Symphony Hall with RCA Victor, including a world premiere recording of Jacob Gade's "Jalousie", which eventually sold more than a million copies, and the first complete recording of Rhapsody in Blue by George Gershwin (with Jesús María Sanromá as soloist; around that time they also made the first recording of Edward MacDowell's Second Concerto).
-In 1946, he conducted the Boston Pops in one of the first American recordings devoted to excerpts from a film score, Dmitri Tiomkin's music for the David O. Selznick Technicolor epic Duel in the Sun.
+His recordings began in July 1935 at Boston's Symphony Hall with RCA Victor, including a world premiere recording of Jacob Gade's "Jalousie", which eventually sold over a million copies, and the first complete recording of Rhapsody in Blue by George Gershwin (with Jesús María Sanromá as soloist; around that time they also made the first recording of Edward MacDowell's Second Concerto).
+In 1946, Fiedler conducted the Boston Pops in one of the first American recordings devoted to excerpts from a film score, Dmitri Tiomkin's music for the David O. Selznick Technicolor epic Duel in the Sun.
 RCA Victor released an album of ten-inch 78-rpm discs complete with photographs from the film.